Iceland - Day 23 : City tripin'

 An old Icelandic fishing boat

 After the national history museum we went to a kind of Madam Tussauds about the history of Iceland.
-I don't remember the price but it was pretty steep.

 An Icelandic Viking

 There had been a female warrior who had arrived in America with a bunch of men.
 When they met the native Americans one of their bulls ran riot towards the native Americans.
 The Americans thought the Icelanders were trying to attack so went into fighting mode.
 As the native Americans were excellent fighters the Icelanders had gotten scared and ran away.
-Not to lady, she was very brave so had taken her shirt off and put her sword against one of her boobs.
+Not to lady.
+She was very brave so had taken her shirt off and put her sword against one of her boobs.
 That must be the craziest history story I have ever heard, but according to the headphones it had worked.
 I think I'll attack some women too after I return home.
 I hadn't made a photo of her in the museum but fortunately I found one later on the internet.
 The lady was called Freydís Eiríksdóttir.

 Die mooie kerk met de man die eerder was